LightCoder1/BlingLight/README.md

 ### Hi there 👋

+My name is Alan Bigeev, I'm 13 years old, I love to learn programming.
+I live in Russia, the city of Belgorod

 <!--
 **BlingLight/BlingLight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.